 Bear Archery Weather Rest

-On top of that, the Bear Archery Weather Rest is one of the most convenient rests you'll find out there.
+On top of that, the Bear Archery Weather stick on rest is one of the most convenient rests you'll find out there.
 Installing it on your bow is easy because it has a self-adhesive back that fits just about any recurve bow model, right- or left-handed.

 RELATED: Best Recurve Bow For Beginners